glias/glia-sudt-swap-matcher/README.md

 You need a .env config to support necessary information.

-By the way, Glia Swap Matcher uses 'dotenv' to collect information, you can deliver config by supported way of 'dotenv'.
+By the way, Glia Swap Matcher uses 'dotenv' to collect information, you can deliver config by supported ways of 'dotenv'.
 You can use DOTENV_CONFIG_PATH to point to your config .env file.

 ### Why We need Glia Swap Matcher?